 - Those with existing medical conditions and 70 years old and above must self-isolate for 12 weeks

-- Pregnant and vulnerable adults to take additional precaution of social measures/distancing
+- Pregnant and vulnerable adults to take additional precautions of social measures/distancing

 The church will be taking a proactive approach to ensuring supportive and protective contingency measures are in place for all members, the elderly and vulnerable and all those who may need to be in isolation.

-Social distancing measures are steps that the government has asked that we take to reduce the spread of the coronavirus (COVID-19).
+Social distancing measures are steps that the government has asked that we take to reduce the spread of COVID-19.